Table of contents

 According to the World Health Organization, worldwide drinking patterns vary across countries.
 In 2017, binge drinking had the highest reported prevalence in Europe overall, with Eastern European countries, France, and England reporting some of the highest rates of binge drinking.

 In the United States, the prevalence of any drinking in 12 months in 2012 rose from approximately 65% to just over 72%.
-This increase was most highly observed in women, rural citizens, those with lower socioeconomic status, and minorities.
+Scientists most highly observe this increase in women, rural citizens, those with lower socioeconomic status, and minorities.
 From 2001 – 2012, the condition increased by 50%, and this increase was more pronounced in women, rising 80% over the time frame.
 In 2020, one estimate suggested that as many as 18 million adults in the country struggle with alcohol addiction.

 Worldwide, the ratio of men to women who drink alcohol is 3.8, with 54% of men and 32% of women reporting being drinkers.
 However, women are starting to experience an increase.

 As reported in the World Mental Health Surveys in 2020, 15% of all lifetime alcohol use disorder (AUD) cases occurred by the time the individual turned 18.
 People with higher financial status, older at the time of the interview, married, and with a higher educational level presented a lower risk for lifetime alcoholism.

 According to WebMD, the condition is a chronic, relapsing brain disease that includes:

 - Compulsive drinking